-Students who have successfully completed Science Honors, Honors in London, or East Meets West are eligible to participate in Houghton’s honors seminars.
+Students who have successfully completed Science Honors or Honors in London are eligible to participate in Houghton’s honors seminars.
 Multiple seminars are offered each semester, covering a wide range of topics.
 At one credit hour each, honors seminars fit into the most demanding schedule, but give students ongoing opportunities to do honors-level work, surrounded by talented peers.
 Completion of three honors seminars earns a student an additional designation on his or her transcript.

 Sample Honors Seminars